Framework of Thoughts: A Foundation Framework for Dynamic and Optimized Reasoning based on Chains, Trees, and Graphs

 \section{Overview of Prompting Schemes}

-Throughout this paper, we will use the terms \textit{prompting schemes} and \textit{reasoning schemes} interchangeably, as all schemes mentioned here incorporate both prompting and reasoning.
-A large number of prompting schemes have been proposed so far. \citet{besta2024demystifying} present a survey of the most relevant approaches along with a taxonomy to classify these schemes.
-The taxonomy distinguishes schemes by their \textbf{topology class} (chain, tree, or graph), \textbf{topology scope} (single-prompt or multi-prompt), \textbf{topology derivation} (automatic, semi-automatic, or manual), incorporation of different parts of the \textbf{generative AI pipeline} (e.g., retrieval or tool use), and other dimensions.
-Table \ref{tab:prompting-schemes} provides an overview of some of the most relevant prompting schemes according to this taxonomy.
-We added noteworthy schemes that were not yet identified by \citet{besta2024demystifying}.
-We note that all of these schemes could be implemented in FoT and thereby profit from the efficiency and optimization capabilities.
-To create awareness for the diversity of schemes and their specific requirements, we now summarize some key ideas of existing prompting schemes:
+Throughout this paper, we will use the terms \textit{prompting schemes} and \textit{reasoning schemes} interchangeably.
+A large number of prompting schemes have been proposed so far. \citet{besta2025demystifying} present a survey of the most relevant approaches along with a taxonomy to classify these schemes.
+Table \ref{tab:prompting-schemes} provides an overview of some of the most relevant schemes according to this taxonomy.
+We added noteworthy schemes that were not yet identified by \citet{besta2025demystifying}.
+We note that all of these schemes could be implemented in FoT and thereby benefit from the efficiency and optimization capabilities.
+To emphasize the diversity of schemes and their specific requirements, we now summarize some key ideas of existing schemes.

 \textbf{Thinking step-by-step:} \textit{Chain of Thought} (CoT) \citep{wei2022chainofthought} includes examples of desired thought sequences (so-called \textit{few-shot} examples) in the prompt, triggering the LLM to produce similar chains of thought when reasoning about a new problem. \citet{kojima2022zeroshot} show that adding a \textit{``let's think step by step''} instruction to the prompt also elicits CoT responses from LLMs, known as \textit{zero-shot} CoT.
 Both few-shot and zero-shot CoT are single-prompt schemes.